-Table~\ref{tab:E4-5} depicts the PCC and the running time of three different frameworks on Case 1.
-First, we can observe that the PCC of SMS and I-SMS is higher than that of CAS, which verifies the effectiveness of our methods.
+Table~\ref{tab:E1} depicts the PCC and running time of three different frameworks on Case 1.
+First, we can observe that the PCC of \textsf{MMQ} and \textsf{I-MMQ} is higher than that of CAS.
+This implies that the correlation between the ground truth accuracy and the ranking metric in \textsf{MMQ} and \textsf{I-MMQ} is better than that in CAS.
 Second, all three different frameworks have the same predicting time, as they all predict each sample on the target dataset.
-However, SMS and I-SMS have fewer other time costs than CAS, which verifies the efficiency of our methods.
-As expected, I-SMS is much efficient than SMS as I-SMS further reduces the number of output units to improve efficiency.
-Note that the predicting time takes a high proportion of the total running time.
-The predicting time is linearly related to the number of samples, and thus, it can be reduced proportionally by sampling.
-Therefore, we can further reduce the running time of I-SMS by random sampling.
+However, \textsf{MMQ} and \textsf{I-MMQ} have fewer other time costs than CAS.
+As expected, \textsf{I-MMQ} is more efficient than \textsf{MMQ} as \textsf{I-MMQ} further reduces the number of output units to improve efficiency.
+Though the predicting time takes a high proportion of the total running time of \textsf{I-MMQ}, it can be reduced proportionally by sampling since the predicting time is linearly related to the number of samples.
+Therefore, we can further reduce the running time of \textsf{I-MMQ} by random sampling.